-The Master Plan Working Group was created in 2016, charged by the Select Board and Planning Board to begin the process of updating Shutesbury's 2004 Master Plan.
+The Master Plan Working Group was initiated in December 2015, charged by the Select Board and Planning Board to begin the process of updating Shutesbury's 2004 Master Plan.
 The first step toward that update was a visioning process in which town residents weighed in on how they would like to see the Town change over the next 10 years.
 To that end, a planning design firm was hired to oversee two community visioning workshops.
-These workshops were held on Thursday, November 3 and Monday, December 5, 2017.
+These workshops were held on Thursday, November 3 and Monday, December 5, 2016.

 Visioning: Round 1 [November 3, 2016]

 The future of Shutesbury? …Wilderness, coffee shops, rural setting, community meeting space, scenic beauty, library, taxes, services…just some of the comments residents provided to the Harriman Group at the first Master Plan Working Group Community Visioning Workshop on November 3rd.
 Forty-five residents listed anything and everything about what Shutesbury should and shouldn’t be moving toward in the next 10 to 15 years.

 Data from first Workshop and corresponding On-Line Survey.
 The raw data from the first visioning workshop held at the Shutesbury Elementary School, in the form of photographs of the boards generated at workshop (approx. 50 people attended), is available for those of you that are interested.
 If you are considering downloading this file, beware that it is a .pdf file of pictures of the boards and is about 30 megabytes.
 There is also a lower resolution version available (1.0MB) but the pictures are not quite as good.
 The Harriman Group has provided a summary of this data as well as a summary of the data from the 182 respondents to the online survey.
-Data from paper forms is not yet available online.
+Data from paper forms is not available online.